Understanding your child's treatment

 • You're unsure if what you're seeing is a normal part of treatment

 If your child is in immediate danger, call 911 or go to your nearest emergency room.
-You can also call the 988 Suicide and Crisis Lifeline.
+You can also reach the 988 Suicide & Crisis Lifeline.